 Placement

-Reading EDE 10 or ENF 1
+Reading EDE 10

-Writing EDE 10 or ENF 1
+Writing EDE 10

-Math MDE 10 or MTE 1
+Math MDE 10

 Exceptions to this policy may be made by the college president only for documented reasons.

 The College reserves the right to evaluate and document special cases and to refuse or revoke admission if the College determines that the applicant or student poses a threat, a potential danger, is significantly disruptive to the college community, or if such refusal or revocation is considered to be in the best interest of the College.
 The College also reserves the right to refuse admission for applicants who have been expelled or suspended from, or determined to be a threat, potential danger or significantly disruptive by another college. (see General Admissions Exceptions)